‘Bachelor: Women Tell All’: Cat Claws, Inspiration, Cheese Pasta Rules The Night

 It was one crazy time on The Bachelor: Women Tell All on Monday night, especially for Nick Viall.
-He is down to two women after dating and dumping a handful of others who were on hand to confront him on exactly why he chose to send them home.
+He is down to two women after dating and dumping a handful of others who were on-hand to confront him on exactly why he chose to send them home.
 Before he came out to sit in the hot seat, the dumpees seemed to duke it out among each other.
 While Corinne Olympios and Taylor Nolan had the world captivated with their ongoing feud last night, it may just have been Kristina Schulman who was the highlight of the show.

 The girl with the Russian accent came onto The Bachelor to find love just as the rest of the women were hoping for.
 However, it didn’t happen the way she thought it would.
 Even though she and Nick seemed to have a great connection, he ended up sending her home heartbroken and confused.
 She asked Nick what he thought was missing from their short relationship.
 He didn’t really have much of an answer for her, but she may have gotten at least a little bit of closure anyway.
 As Gossip Cop had revealed, Kristina’s story seemed to touch everyone, including the other women who were vying for Nick’s heart this season.